Yanhua-Zhang/MFARANet/README.md

-# MultiTrans
+# MFARANet
-This repository includes the official project of our paper submitted to IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI’23).
-Title: "MultiTrans: Multi-Branch Transformer Network for Medical Image Segmentation".
+This repository includes the official project of our paper submitted to IEEE Transactions on Image Processing.
+Title: "Multi-Level Feature Aggregation and Recursive Alignment Network for Real-Time Semantic Segmentation".

 ## Usage